Jimmy2027/ghchain/README.md

     -   workflow status, to see if the workflows have passed.
     -   status checks, to see if the status checks have passed.

-> [!CAUTION]
-> Running `ghchain` with multiple branches containing the same commit may lead to conflicts or errors.

 # Configuration

 Configure ghchain using a .ghchain.toml file in the root of your repository.